rollbar/Rollbar.NET/README.md

 In v2.x.x versions of the SDK, we moved the packaging of the data-to-log one level deeper and now it is handled in a context of a worker thread that is responsible for packaging of a proper payload DTO and queuing it for transmission to the Rollbar API Server.
 As the result, the logging method calls are extremely quick now (under 20 microseconds) regardless of complexity and size of the data-to-log.
 All the methods now return a `Task` instance (instead of an `ILogger` instance as in v1.x.x) that could be either ignored in true "fire-and-forget" logging scenarios or could be waited (or awaited) to complete packaging and queuing of the payloads in some scenarios.

+While it was a nice flexible and easy to use solution from API point of view, the tasks did not perform well (as we learned it the hard way) under EXTREMELY high AND sustained rate of load.
+So, in v3.x.x, we went away from the Tasks and removed `IAsynLogger` all together.
+We are now back to having only `ILogger` and we have a substitute for the eliminated Tasks in the form of `IRollbarPackage`.
+Think of the `IRollbarPackage` as a basis for implementing arbitrary data packaging strategies with explicit flag (named as `MustApplySynchronously`) that signifies need to apply the packaging (steps 1 and 2) on the calling thread before returning from a logging method.
+We also provide with abstract base classes like `RollbarPackageBase` and `RollbarPackageDecoratorBase` for implementing custom packaging strategies and their decorators.
+We used these abstraction to implement our own collection of packagers and their decorators.
+All of them are available to the SDK users as well.
+In addition to helping us in getting away from the Tasks usage, these new abstractions allow for very flexible and powerful ways to bundle a lot specific types of data into a single payload as needed while encapsulating and reusing the packaging rules of any custom type.
+In v3.x.x, you can either throw into a logging method a data object to log (exactly the way it was in v2) or you can wrap in an `ObjectPackage` while setting the `MustApplySynchronously` flag if you want the logger to behave the way IAsyncLogger used to when you had to block-wait on its Task to complete.

 However, in some specific situations (such as while logging right before exiting an application), you may want to use a logger fully synchronously so that the application does not quit before the logging completes (including subsequent delivery of the corresponding payload to the Rollbar API).